Extended Scalar Particle Solutions in Black String Spacetimes with Anisotropic Quintessence: Extended solutions

 Recall that, in this regime, the physical values of $N_{\scaleto{Q}{5pt}}/\overline{a}$ typically range from $10^{-20}$ m$^{-1}$ to $10^{-27}$ m$^{-1}$.
 As a consequence, we only retain first-order approximations in $N_{\scaleto{Q}{5pt}}/\overline{a}$ when deriving the explicit effective potential of \cref{Effective-Potential}.
 This approach mirrors the procedure in \cref{Extended_Solutions_Alpha_Q_One_Half}, although with a simplified form in the present case.
 The resulting effective potential is given by

-The metric function $A(\rho)$, which satisfies \cref{A_HL_Meio_Intervalo}, represents a cloud of strings--dominated regime, with a minor perturbation introduced by the presence of quintessence.
-This interpretation extends to the effective potential \eqref{Potential_Horizonless_Meio_Intervalo}, which decomposes into terms associated with the cloud of strings and a small quintessence-induced correction.
-By rearranging the terms in \cref{Potential_Horizonless_Meio_Intervalo} according to powers of $\rho$, we obtain:
+The metric function $A(\rho)$, satisfying \cref{A_HL_Meio_Intervalo}, represents a cloud of strings--dominated regime, with a minor perturbation introduced by the presence of quin\-tes\-sence.
+This interpretation extends to the effective potential \eqref{Potential_Horizonless_Meio_Intervalo}, which decomposes into terms associated with the cloud of strings and a small quintessence-\-induced correction.